directus-labs/guest-authoring/directus-job-board-platform/index.md

 ## Summary

 In this tutorial, you’ve learned how to build a job portal with Directus and SolidStart.js, dynamically create, read, update, and delete jobs and applications, and successfully build a job portal application with Directus for the backend and SolidStart.js for the frontend.
-Explore the Directus documentation to discover other amazing features you can add to your SolidStart.js applications.